Blandaren123/My-restaurant/README.md

 - __wireframes phone__
 ![image info](./assets/images/readme/wireframes2.PNG)

+# Technology
+- Wireframes for layout on desktop and mobile in Balsamiq tools.
+- This site was laid out and structured using HTML.
+- Style and appearance using CSS.
+- Use Github to deploy the project and read the README.
+- Gitpod is used for coding.
+- CodeInstuite project, YouTube, and Google for tutorials and troubleshooting.
+- Skype for contact with the mentor for tips and advice.
+- jigsaw, W3c and lighthouse for testing and troubleshoot.

 # Testing

 - I tested this side on Microsoft edge and Chrome and it seems to works great.